akamai/lds-connector/docs/splunk/README.md

 - The LDS token generated above.

 In your LDS connector YAML configuration file
-- Remove the SysLog configuration if present
+- Remove the `syslog` configuration if present
-- Add the Splunk configuration
+- Add the `splunk` configuration
 - Use the [config_template.yaml](../../config_template.yaml) file for reference